 The bottom of the casserole becomes soft and fluffy while the top has plenty of crunch from the pecans and praline topping.

-When you’re baking for a family with kids, a huge concern can be about adding bourbon to the French toast bake.
-There is just 2 tbsp in the entire casserole and another 2 tbsp in the praline topping.
+When you're baking for a family with kids, a huge concern can be about adding bourbon to the French toast bake.
+There is just 4 tbsp in the entire casserole and another 2 tablespoon in the praline topping.

 - 5 eggs